january1073/january1073/README.md

 I'm Tim, a lawyer specialising in information security.

 In my spare time I attempt to code a little.
 Here I share what works.
-Although I use GenAI a lot (incredibly useful for troubleshooting), the code, scripts, and snippets shared here are 💯% handmade.
+Although I use GenAI a lot (incredibly useful for troubleshooting!), the code, scripts, and snippets shared here are 💯% handmade.

 It's not much yet -- but there is more to come soon ...